DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Vektor VCO module is polyphonic, up to 16 voices.
 Be careful, however, about CPU load when increasing polyphony setting of the source module(s), please keep in mind 16 polyphonic channels x 4 oscillators, plus the MIX ENVelope who are using Pythagorean theorem & trigonometric functions (for trajectory) require more or less CPU resources.

-:information_source: Now, the best for the end: both Vektor and VX expander are totally free for everyone (license V2 keyfile isn't required for _Vektor_ / _VX_ modules)!
+:information_source: The best for the end, _Vektor_ and _VX_ modules are totally free for everyone (license V2 keyfile isn't required)!

 ---